ISA/GIA

 A Cash ISA is a type of Individual Savings Account (ISA), into which you can deposit money and earn tax free interest on your savings.

-The Moneybox Cash ISA can be opened with a minimum first deposit of £500, or by transferring in an existing ISA, and offers an interest rate of up to 4.75% AER (variable).
+The Moneybox Cash ISA can be opened with a minimum first deposit of £500, or by transferring in an existing ISA, and currently offers an interest rate of up to 5% AER (variable).

-You’ll earn 4.75% AER (variable) on balances of £500 or more, which includes a bonus rate of 0.85% for the first 12 months.
+New Cash ISA customers will earn 5% AER (variable) on balances of £500 or more, which includes a bonus rate of 0.55% for the first 12 months.
 A lower interest rate of 0.75% AER (variable) applies whenever your account balance is less than £500, and you’ll temporarily lose the bonus rate until your balance increases to £500 or more.

 You can pay up to £20,000 each tax year into an ISA, however this limit is shared between any other ISAs you hold.